-Issue Ownership - Parties Judged to have the Best Policy for the Swedish Economy (percent)
+Figure 24 Issue Ownership - Parties Judged to Have the Best Policy for the Swedish Economy 1982-2014 (per cent)

 Comment: All respondents are included in the percentage base.
 The results are based on an open ended question where respondents could indicate which party or parties have a good or bad policy for the Swedish economy.